...

 Triumph Speed 400

-Triumph’s 2024 Speed 400 and Scrambler 400 X are making serious waves this year, but let’s be real—one stands above the other.
+Triumph’s 2025 lineup—Speed 400, Scrambler 400 X, the new Scrambler 400 XC, and the India-market Speed 400 MY25—are making serious waves this year, but let’s be real—one stands above the other.
 If you’re sticking to the pavement, the Speed 400 is hands-down the winner.
-No question about it.
+No question about it!

-In fact, I’d say the Speed 400 is one of the greats not just in entry-level motorcycling, but one of the great bikes of 2024, period.
+In fact, I’d say the Speed 400 is one of the greats not just in entry-level motorcycling, but one of the great bikes of 2025, period!
 The handling is spot-on for a bike in this price range, the engine is a blast, and its 90 mph top speed isn’t just a number—it’s a smile waiting to happen.
-At $4,995, this bike delivers way more than it costs.
+At $5,295 (just $300 more than the 2024 model), this bike delivers way more than it costs.

 Canyon Carver with Classic Style

 When Triumph added the Speed 400 to its Sport Classic range, it knew exactly what it was doing.
-If you’ve ever ridden the Speed Twin 1200—Triumph’s Best Standard Motorcycle of 2022 and 2023—you’ll feel that DNA right away.
+If you’ve ever ridden the Speed Twin 1200Triumph’s Best Standard Motorcycle of 2022, 2023, and 2024—you’ll feel that DNA right away.

 The Speed 400 is built for the twisties.
 It’s got effortless turn-in, pinpoint precision, and stability that makes you feel glued to the road.
 Whether you’re hitting tight canyon roads or just cruising through town, this bike is in its element.